emptier-lab/weather-bot/README.md

 **Important**: This bot uses discord.js-selfbot-v13, which automates user accounts.
 Using self-bots may violate Discord's Terms of Service.
 This project is for educational purposes only.
 Use at your own risk.

-## License

-This project is provided as-is for educational purposes.
-Please ensure compliance with Discord's Terms of Service and API usage guidelines.

 ## Support

 If you encounter issues: